MicrosoftDocs/visualstudio-docs/mac/2019/installation.md

 # Set up and install Visual Studio 2019 for Mac Preview

 > [!TIP]
-> Visual Studio 2019 for Mac preview is now available.
-For the first time, it is available to install side-by-side with the latest stable release of Visual Studio for Mac.
+> Visual Studio 2019 for Mac preview is available to install side-by-side with the latest stable release of Visual Studio for Mac.
+During installation you will be prompted to update your existing Visual Studio if it is not the latest stable version.

 ## Requirements for the Visual Studio 2019 for Mac preview